zaza-ipynb/Modeling_and_Simulation/README.md

 analytical methods and also numerical methods with constraint or condition influence by air resistance, the formula is a little bit similar.
 But added with air resistance influence, a development from **analytical_pm.ipynb**

+**RandomWalk.ipynb** Is the example of Random walk simulation, for specific case are available in RandomWalkCovid directory that contains final project of Modeling and Simulation in Random Walk using COVID-19 spread scenario